ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/measure-definitions.md

 ## What is a measure?

- A *measure* describes the phenomenon that has been measured by the observed values of a data set.
+ A *measure* is the phenomenon that has been observed and measured in your data cube.

  Consider the following data set.
 This small table contains its measures within a measures column.